Perform At Your Best Under Pressure With This 1 Simple Technique

 This need for positivity in future histories means I usually tell people to create them when they’re fresh.

-I encourage people to do this exercise about fifteen minutes a day, starting two weeks out from your event: to get up in the morning when you’re nice and fresh, and go for a walk.
+I encourage people to do this exercise for about fifteen minutes a day, starting two weeks out from your event: to get up in the morning when you’re nice and fresh and go for a walk.
 Ideally, go into nature — a field, the beach, or the woods, if you can — and just keep moving.
 Do what you need to do to get into the emotional state you want for your big day, whether that’s a sense of happiness, joy, relaxation, calm, or whatever you want to be.

 Then start to visualise, “Okay this is me going through this event and everything going well.”
 What you’ll notice early on is that your mind starts to worry and says, “Hmm, I think this might happen, or that might happen.”
 When you finish the visualisation, you can think, “Okay, well what actions can I take in order to make sure this event goes well?
 What actions can I take to craft a plan B?”